rust-lang/rust/text/0000-unstable-sort.md

 quicksort.
 It is an improvement of quicksort that chooses two pivots for finer grained partitioning, offering better performance in practice.

-A very interesting improvement of introsort is [pattern-defeating quicksort][orlp-pdqsort], which is substantially faster in common cases.
+A recent improvement of introsort is [pattern-defeating quicksort][orlp-pdqsort], which is substantially faster in common cases.
 One of the key tricks pdqsort uses is block partitioning described in the [BlockQuicksort][blockquicksort] paper.
 This algorithm still hasn't been built into in any programming language's